LucasEnard/formation-template-python/README.md

 ## 9.3.
 Testing

 Double clicking on the process will enable us to activate it.
-As explained before, nothing more has to be done here since the service will start on his own every 5 seconds.
+As explained before, nothing more has to be done here since the service will start on his own every 5 seconds.<br>
-If all goes well, showing the visual trace will enable us to see what happened between the process, services and processes.
-Here, we can see the messages being sent to the process by the service, the messages to the operations by the process, and the operations sending back a response.
+If all goes well, showing the visual trace will enable us to see what happened between the process, services and processes. <br>Here, we can see the messages being sent to the process by the service, the messages to the operations by the process, and the operations sending back a response.
 ![ServiceCSVResults](https://user-images.githubusercontent.com/77791586/164474470-c77c4a06-0d8f-4ba9-972c-ce09b20fa54a.png)

-# 10. Getting access to an extern database using JDBC
+# 10. Getting access to an extern database using a db-api

 In this section, we will create an operation to save our objects in an extern database.
-We will be using the JDBC API, as well as the other docker container that we set up, with postgre on it.
+We will be using the db-api, as well as the other docker container that we set up, with postgre on it.

 ## 10.1.
 Prerequisites
 In order to use postgre we need psycopg2 which is a python module allowing us to connect to the postegre database with a simple command.<br>
-It was already done automatically but the steps are : access the inside of the docker container to install psycopg2 using pip3.<br>Once you are in the terminal enter :
+It was already done automatically but for informations,the steps are : access the inside of the docker container to install psycopg2 using pip3.<br>Once you are in the terminal enter :
 ```
 pip3 install psycopg2-binary
 ```